-- Accommodation in Balkans: Find the best hotel deal at Hotels.com, or to feel more at home in the Balkans we use Airbnb.
+- Accommodation in Balkans: To feel more at home in the Balkans we use Airbnb.
 Here is a coupon for your first stay!

 - Travel Insurance: We never travel without travel insurance with World Nomads.
 Natasha is a bit of a worry wart and would rather stay safe than sorry.
 World Nomads offers incredible flexible and great plans!

 - Water: We found the water in the Balkans fine to drink, if you want extra assurance then we love traveling with our Lifestraw Go Waterbottle.

 - Guide Book: Sometimes it’s just nice to have a real book.
 We like Lonely Planet.

 - Adapter: Remember that many countries in the Balkans use both the “Type L ” adapter and the Europlug.
 Many adapters are interchangeable, so make sure you find a good one like the one I have to keep you charged.

 Have you traveled through the Balkans?
 Any other Balkan travel tips to add to this list?

 - Where to Go in Croatia to Have an Amazing Vacation

 - Balkans Travel Itinerary: The Best Eastern European Cities to Visit